 A Master of Advanced Nursing is a Master of Nursing program that may be relatively specialised.
 But the difference between advanced and other nursing masters may be slight.
 Whether it is called Advanced Nursing or just Nursing, any master's program for nurses can be considered advanced degrees for nurses.

 A Masters of Advanced Nursing Practice program is designed to extend the clinical capabilities of registered nurses.
 The course builds nursing competencies.
 You gain skills and knowledge for assessing, planning and implementing healthcare services.
 You may also learn to diagnose and evaluate care in a more specialist capacity.

 A Master of Emergency Nursing or Masters in Acute Care are for nurses who work in emergency departments or other settings where time is of the essence.
 Patients may present with life-threatening conditions or other problems requiring urgent treatment, such as burns, fractures, concussions, abdominal pain, fever or open wounds.

 As a registered nurse in Australia, you have a clear path to specialising in mental health.
 You can complete a Master of Mental Health Nursing program accredited by the Australian College of Mental Health Nurses.
-That would make you eligible to be an accredited mental health nurse.
+That would make you eligible to become a credentialed mental health nurse.

 A Master of Nursing Education prepares nurses for senior roles in nurse education and training, continuing education, and staff development in healthcare.
 The program expands your knowledge in the art of teaching and promoting learning.
 You gain instruction skills to help guide and train nurses and other health services professionals.